heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/index.rst

 Potential Gain
 --------------

 The Potential Gain addon user guide can be found in :doc:`Potential Gain <potential>`.
-This add-on outlines the cheapest, average, total production, and potential cost gain if all plants where performing at the average of **"best in class"** foam production performance.
+This add-on outlines potential improvement of products for performing at the average or **"best in class"** performance.

 .. image:: /path/to/your/second/image.png
    :alt: optional alt text